danieltjw/aifutures/README.md

 An AGI that is able to achieve human-level capabilities in all human tasks, should also be considered to be super-human as no human is able to achieve expertise in all human fields of study.

-AGIs will be able to find connections between disparate fields and invent novel technologies usings insights gain from this vantage point.
+AGIs will be able to find connections between disparate fields and invent novel technologies using insights gain from this vantage point.

+### Risk Scenarios

+- Accidentally harming an ant colony Scenario
+    - Higher Risk: An AGI might not notice us humans and harm us while trying to achieve its own goals
+- Intentionally harmful Scenario
+    - Lower Risk: Seems unlikely, an AGI will likely have better methods to pursuade us then using violence.
+This seems more likely under Narrow AI.

+---

 ## Artificial Super Intelligence (ASI)

-An AGI that is capable of improving itself can lead to ASI
+An AGI that is capable of improving itself can lead to ASI.

 ---